PyRope-E-Assessment/pyrope/docs/preamble.rst

         def preamble(self):
             return '''
-                The legend says his teacher gave Carl Friiedrich Gauß the task to sum all natural numbers from 1 through 100, hoping to occupy him for a while.
+                The legend says his teacher gave Carl Friedrich Gauß the task to sum all natural numbers from 1 through 100, hoping to occupy him for a while.
 But he immediately came up with the correct answer: 5050.
 How long will you need?
             '''

         def parameters(self):